peteroupc/html3dutil/doc/BSplineCurve.md

 #### Return Value

-The approximate arc length of this curve at the given u-coordinate.
+The approximate arc length of this curve at the specified u-coordinate.
 (Type: number)

 <a name='BSplineCurve_changeEnds'></a>
 ### BSplineCurve#changeEnds(ep1, ep2)